Skip to content

 OptionDescription

--n, --name <name>Agent name (default: my-agent)
+-n, --name <name>Agent name (default: inferred from directory, or my-agent)

--t, --trigger <provider>Trigger provider: slack, github, linear, generic
+-t, --trigger <provider>Trigger provider: slack, github, linear

 -s, --schedule <cron>Cron expression for scheduled agents